Lariicsa/portfolio/montebit/details.md

 ## Montebit Documentation

-**Tools**: `Trello, Gitlab, Scrum, Zeplin, Google Docs,  markdown, JSON, XML, REST API, Postman, Figma`
+:wrench: **Tools**: `Trello, Gitlab, Scrum, Zeplin, Google Docs,  markdown, JSON, XML, REST API, Postman, Figma`

 At Montebit I started developing complete frontend of one of main eCommerce in the Holding.
 Then when I started leadeing frontend area I developed guidelines, user manuals, developer setup documentation and testing manuals for new members in teams.
 Also I trained Jr Testers in team to maintain documentation and tests and mentored new frontend members in team.